kader-yetim/lung-cancer-histopatholoy-dataset/README.md

-## ✔️ lung-cancer-histopatholoy-dataset
+## lung-cancer-histopatholoy-dataset

-The Lung Cancer Histopathology Dataset was assembled from H&E-stained whole slide images (WSI) obtained from the Medical Pathology Department of Kocaeli University, Faculty of Medicine.
+✔️ The Lung Cancer Histopathology Dataset was assembled from H&E-stained whole slide images (WSI) obtained from the Medical Pathology Department of Kocaeli University, Faculty of Medicine.

-This dataset contains histopathological lung tissue WSI images categorized into **two main classes**:
+✔️ This dataset contains histopathological lung tissue WSI images categorized into **two main classes**:

 🟥 **Cancer**